k12345663/studio/PROJECT_REPORT.md

 4.  **Kit Customization & Refinement**:
     *   User modifies the kit.
 Changes update local `interviewKit` state.
     *   User clicks "Update & Regenerate Kit with Edits."
-    *   `handleCustomizeKit` in `page.tsx` calls `customizeInterviewKit` flow with current client kit data (including JD, resume with projects and past experiences, context).
+    *   `handleCustomizeKit` in `page.tsx` calls `customizeInterviewKit` flow with current client kit data (including JD, resume with projects, their tech stack, goals, accomplishments, challenges, and past experiences, context).
-    *   AI refines the kit, again based on *deep contextual analysis of all inputs (especially the resume including projects and past experiences) and edits*.
+    *   AI refines the kit, again based on *deep contextual analysis of all inputs (especially the resume including projects, their tech stack, goals, accomplishments, challenges, and past experiences) and edits*.
     *   Response is mapped back, preserving user scores/notes and applying defaults for new AI fields if necessary (ensuring rubric weights sum to 1.0).
     *   `interviewKit` state is updated.